reconquest/tests.sh/README.md

 ## tests:assert-test()

-Same, as shell 'test' function, but asserts, that exit code is zero.
+Same as shell 'test' function, but asserts, that exit code is zero.

 #### Example